hucker/pathql/README.md

 ## Query (engine)

 The `Query` class is the driver for PathQL.
 It walks the filesystem, gathers stat metadata, and applies filter expressions to decide which files to yield.
-It exposes a small, well-documented API and supports both single-threaded and producer/consumer (threaded) modes for flexible performance characteristics.
+It exposes a small API and supports both single-threaded and producer/consumer (threaded) modes for flexible performance characteristics.

 ### Overview